dropwizard/dropwizard/docs/source/manual/core.rst

 handle: ``@GET``, ``@POST``, ``@PUT``, ``@DELETE``, ``@HEAD``, ``@OPTIONS``, ``@PATCH``.

 Support for arbitrary new methods can be added via the ``@HttpMethod`` annotation.
-They also must to be added to the :ref:`list of allowed methods <man-configuration-all>`.
+They also must be added to the :ref:`list of allowed methods <man-configuration-all>`.
 This means, by default, methods such as ``CONNECT`` and ``TRACE`` are blocked, and will return a ``405 Method Not Allowed`` response.